ashutoshkrris/EazyLoader/README.md

 ## <a name="introduction">📌 Introduction</a>

 EazyLoader is Flask based web-application built to make downloading easy for you.
 Download videos and pictures from YouTube and Instagram in the best available quality.
+You can also download slides from SlideShare in PDF format.
 In addition to that, you can calculate duration of YouTube Playlist at different speeds.

 Features of the application includes :
 - YouTube